Rattpak/CEG-Anti-Tamper-Analysis/ANALYSIS.md

 There are also CRC checks targeting .rdata (possibly for the CRC result table?)
 I haven’t looked into that part too deeply.
 I labeled that one `CEG_CheckRdata`, and you can nop it out without any problems.
 Same thing goes for another CRC function that protects a CEG SHA1 routine, easy to remove.

 With those out of the way, you’re left with very, very few functions that still run CRC checks.
 But honestly, none of them are checking anything I’d consider remotely useful.
 And with the main protections already disabled, you could easily patch over the remaining checks using a simple hook like the ones I showed earlier.

+## Conclusion
+Overall, disabling the anti-tamper checks only took me a couple of hours in total, though that was spread out over several days, just working on it here and there.
+The bulk of the time was spent doing reconnaissance on how CEG works internally.
+**Importantly, this doesn’t mess with any of the anti-piracy protections**.
+I stayed away from that on purpose.
+There were a ton of smaller techniques and analysis methods I used along the way that I either don’t remember clearly or don’t care to detail here, since they’re kind of outside the scope of this write-up anyway.
+I’ll probably revisit this again at some point just for fun, and maybe try coming up with a completely different solution.

+Also, since CEG is entirely usermode, it makes for a really fun and approachable playground if you’re interested in getting into reverse engineering or tamper protection bypassing in games.
+No kernel-mode trickery needed, just you, your debugger, and a lot of curiosity.